Skip to content

 ---

-# 3. Deploy a monitoring module
+# 3. Deploy a custom monitoring module

 apiVersion: batch.forkspacer.com/v1